dvarilek/laravel-snap/README.md

 ***
 ## Basic Usage & Configuration

+Firstly, we need to make our Eloquent model snapshotable and configure what should and shouldn't get captured in our snapshot.
 Start by using the Snapshotable trait in your Model:
 ```php
 use Dvarilek\CompleteModelSnapshot\Models\Concerns\Snapshotable;
 use Dvarilek\CompleteModelSnapshot\ValueObjects\SnapshotDefinition;

 class MyModel extends Model
 {
     use Snapshotable;